tmyqlfpir/NotBlood/package/common/README.txt

 ### NotBlood
-An fork of NBlood with gameplay options, optional mutators and expanded multiplayer features
+NotBlood is a fork of NBlood with gameplay options, optional mutators and multiplayer features, while retaining NBlood mod support

 ### Features
 * Switch to last active weapon if TNT/spray can is active when entering water